Discover how stock market indices reflect overall market performance and why different types of indices matter in the Indian context.

 Note: Indices may also be rebalanced periodically to reflect changes in market conditions, company performance, or stock eligibility.

-Market-cap indices give greater influence to larger companies based on their market value.
+Market-cap indices give greater weight to larger companies based on their market value.

 The table outlines various index types, their weighting methods, key Indian examples, and typical uses.